fredatgithub/PrimesWithFile/README.md

 # PrimesWithFile
-Create a file of primes every 50 MB
+Calculate prime numbers and create a file every 50 MB